Competition Rules

 IX.
 AWARDS

-- Main Awards: One winner will be awarded per category (subject to section VIII.4).
+- Main Awards: Only one winner may be awarded per category (subject to section VIII.4).

 - Announcement: Awards will be presented at the time and place designated by WGIN.
-More information about this will be published on www.wgin.org.
+More information about this will be published on www.wgin.org and https://awards.wgin.org/home

 X. PERSONAL DATA PROCESSING